erdemtopalsalih/Projects/README.md

 # Projects
-Web development projects for hobby purposes made by me.
+Visual Basic, C# and C++ projects made by me.
+These softwares are free to use.